Red West

 Robert Gene "Red" West (March 8, 1936 – July 18, 2017) was an American actor, film stuntman and songwriter.
 He was known for being a close confidant and bodyguard for rock and roll singer Elvis Presley.
-Upon his firing, West wrote the controversial Elvis: What Happened?, in which he exposed the singer's dangerous drug dependence in an attempt to save him.
+Upon his firing, West co-wrote the controversial Elvis: What Happened?, a tell all book about Elvis co written with a Rupert Murdoch journalist; the book was published in May 1977 in UK and later in USA (just two weeks before Presley's August 1977 death).

-West was probably best known to American film audiences for his role as Red in Road House, alongside Patrick Swayze.
+West was also known to American film audiences for his role as Red in Road House, alongside Patrick Swayze.
 West appeared to critical acclaim in the 2008 independent film Goodbye Solo as William.

 Early life

 West was born in Memphis, Tennessee, to Lois and Newton Thomas West.
 West was the cousin of actor 'Sonny' West.
 While attending high school in Tennessee, West and Sonny met Elvis Presley.

 An excellent athlete and U.S. Marine, West played football for his high school and junior college at Jones County Junior College teams and was a boxer in the Golden Gloves championships.

-In 1961, West married his wife Pat Boyd.
+In 1961, West married his wife Pat Boyd who was Elvis' secretary.
 Together, they had two children.

 West and Presley

 Songwriting career

-West collaborated with Elvis Presley two songs in 1961 and 1962, which Elvis got a token credit on, "That's Someone You Never Forget" and "You'll Be Gone".
+West collaborated with Elvis Presley on two songs in 1961 and 1962, which Elvis got a token credit on, "That's Someone You Never Forget" and "You'll Be Gone".

 "That's Someone You Never Forget" is the final track on the 1962 album Pot Luck.
 The song was released as a 45-rpm B-side single in 1967 and features on the Artist of the Century compilation.
 "You'll Be Gone" is a bonus track on the Girl Happy soundtrack LP.
 West co-wrote "If You Think I Don't Need You" with Joey Cooper for the motion picture Viva Las Vegas.
 He teamed up with Joey Cooper again on "I'm A Fool", which Ricky Nelson recorded, and which was later a hit for Dino, Desi and Billy (the partnership of Dean-Paul "Dino" Martin, Desi Arnaz Jr., and William "Billy" Hinsche).

-West co wrote the song "Separate Ways" with Richard Mainegra for Elvis in 1972, and "If You Talk in Your Sleep" with Johnny Christopher for Presley's 1975 album Promised Land.
+West cowrote the song "Separate Ways" with Richard Mainegra for Elvis in 1972, and "If You Talk in Your Sleep" with Johnny Christopher for Presley's 1975 album Promised Land.
 Red wrote "If Every Day Was Like Christmas", recorded by Presley in 1966.

 In addition to writing for Elvis, Red had songs recorded by Pat Boone, Rick Nelson, Johnny Burnette, Johnny Rivers, Dino, Desi & Billy, Petula Clark, Gary Puckett & The Union Gap, Andre Kostelanetz and His Orchestra, and Little Milton, among others.